 Presented by: Nancy Lara

-This session will focus on how the use of games, particularly dominoes, helped to build positive, non-academic relationship with students, faculty/staff and the school community and how to create a fun, safe environment that encouraged active participation, a willingness to learn something new, and how to apply those experiences into a more focused academic approach in class.
+This session will focus on how the use of games, particularly dominoes, helped to build positive, non-academic relationship with students, faculty/staff and the school community and how to create a fun, safe environment that encourage active participation, a willingness to learn something new, and how to apply those experiences into a more focused academic approach in class.

 Presented by: Jeff Patterson & Rozmy Miranda